-5. Meet with your assigned Thesis/Dissertation Reviewer in the Office of Graduate Studies for preliminary format review.
+5. Meet with a Thesis/Dissertation Reviewer in the Office of Graduate Studies for preliminary format review.

-Each department is assigned a Thesis/Dissertation Reviewer in the Office of Graduate Studies; the Reviewer is not a member of the thesis or dissertation Committee, but is a member of Graduate Studies staff.
-Candidates must meet with their assigned Reviewer before the Preliminary Review deadline of the term in which they intend to file the thesis or dissertation.
+Candidates must meet with a Thesis/Dissertation Reviewer before the Preliminary Review deadline of the term in which they intend to file the thesis or dissertation.
+The Reviewer is not a member of the thesis or dissertation Committee, but is a member of Graduate Studies staff.
 Reviewers review the thesis/dissertation only for formatting, not for content.

-For more information about the review process and your department's reviewer, visit the List of Reviewers page.
+For more information about the review process and your department's reviewer, visit the Preliminary Review page.

 6. Upload complete draft of your thesis/dissertation to ProQuest for official review by the Office of Graduate Studies.

 After you meet with a Reviewer for the preliminary review in the GRC, you will make the required edits to your manuscript and upload the PDF draft to ProQuest ETD Administrator at least two weeks before the GS-13 deadline.
 This deadline provides our staff sufficient time to complete all required procedures in order to report your thesis completion to Graduation Office for timely degree conferral.
 Graduate Studies staff will review your submission via ProQuest and notify you by email of any remaining formatting issues.
 If further edits to the format are required, you will be able to replace your PDF on ProQuest with an updated version.